Samantha-Butler/Resume/README.md

-# Resume
+# Resume Repository
-Software development skills are forever changing, this is so I can showcase my resume whilst updating it with continuous development skills.
+Welcome!
+This repository contains the LaTeX source code for my resume.

+As software development skills evolve rapidly, I maintain this repository to keep my resume up-to-date with my latest skills and experiences.
+Feel free to explore the LaTeX source if you're interested in how the resume is structured or if you want to adapt it for your own use.